Education & Fellowships

 Academic Hospitalist Fellowship

-This program is designed for graduating internal medicine residents or early-career hospitalist looking to accelerate their development as clinician-educators and academic leaders.
+This one-year program is designed for graduating internal medicine residents or early-career hospitalist looking to accelerate their development as clinician-educators and academic leaders.

 learn more